fengrujie0721/Funded-Projects-on-Kickstarter-Analysis-in-Excel/README.md

-Summary
+Summary:
 1. Three conclusions
 A.	Category Theater has the largest number of successful cases, which is 839.
 B.	Sub-Category Plays has the largest number of successful cases, which is 694.
 C.	May is the month that has the most successful cases.
-2. Limitations
+2. Limitations:
 There are all together 300,000 cases.
 The sample here is only 4,000.
 Only a third can get positive outcome.
 In this sample, the success rate is 2185/4114=0.53.
 Therefore, the sample showed higher success rate than the actual one.
-3. Other possible tables/graphs
+3. Other possible tables/graphs:
 We can get pivot table that counts how many campaigns were successful, failed, canceled, or are currently live per country, per goal.